 Amy studied Graphic Design (Illustration) at Norwich School of Art & Design, graduating in 2007, and shortly thereafter left for China where she spent three years living, working and travelling.

-Amy’s work is nearly always informed by line, shape, colour and composition.
+Her work is nearly always informed by line, shape, colour and composition.
 Whether this be a soft landscape, architectural structure or simply an abstract piece, it is these simple yet powerful visual elements to which she is constantly drawn.

 All works are available for sale.
 To enquire about prices, please click here to contact the artist via the Contact Us page.